BELWARE-GmbH/Documentation-Website-MD/content/en-us/connectornav/rapidstart/adjust.md

 #### Adjusting the spreadsheets

 After importing the package, the communication martix must now be filled in, for this it has to be exported first.
-This is done via the "Import to Excel" button
+This is done via the "Import to Excel" button.

 ![](/images/connectornav/rapidstart/anpassen.png)